 25M data transactions a day with DSE

-Powered by DataStax and other open source solutions, Locstat is able to provide its clients with innovative IoT solutions, pushing analysis time from two to three weeks down to minutes to generate the graphs used in their analytics.
+Powered by DataStax and other open source solutions, Locstat can provide its clients with innovative IoT solutions, pushing analysis time from two to three weeks down to minutes to generate the graphs used in their analytics.
 They also can now support big data, scale, and handle analyzing millions of data points per day.

 25M Data transactions/day

-Locstat chose DataStax Enterprise (DSE) as its database and data layer, DSE Graph to power their graph imaging, and DSE Analytics to power their solution set.
+Locstat chose DataStax Enterprise (DSE) as its database and data layer, DSE Graph to power its graph imaging, and DSE Analytics to power its solution set.

 Locstat uses both geospatial and real-time rules engine engineering in its products and solutions for customers across government, defense, safety and security, mining, finance, and retail industries.
-Using DSE, they built a rules engine that can not only query inline transactions, but image all of the sensor data streaming into the environment, and then provide dashboard functionality where the end user can see in real time what’s going on in the environment.
+Using DSE, they built a rules engine that can not only query inline transactions, but also image all of the sensor data streaming into the environment, and then provide dashboard functionality where the end-user can see in real-time what’s going on in the environment.
 In addition, they store and write sensor data very quickly.
-“The only real database that can manage that is DataStax,” said Ryno Goosen, Chief Technology Officer and Managing Director, Locstat.
+“The only real database that can manage that is DataStax,” said Ryno Goosen, Chief Technology Officer, and Managing Director, Locstat.
 “Machine learning is an important element of it because you want to look at predictive maintenance, especially on your sensor side.
 If your sensors go down, you’ll also want to look at patterns and trends in your data.”
 Locstat values DataStax’s integrated services and solutions.